ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

     **Note**: Replace the following with values:

-    - CLIENT_ID: The client id value you copied before.
+    - CLIENT_ID: The client ID value you copied before.
-    - API_KEY: The api key value you copied before.
+    - API_KEY: The API key value you copied before.

 1. Copy the value of the **token** attribute from the response.